16 Types of Crassula Varieties with Names and Pictures

 Crassula capitella 'Campfire' commonly called Crassula Campfire, Campfire Crassula or Red Flames Plant with fleshy leaves and stems which store water allowing the plant to go for a considerably long period without being watered.
 Take care not to overwater this plant to prevent rotting.

-Campfire Crassula is a perennial succulent with propeller-like, fleshy leaves which start off light-green and become a bright reddish color in bright light which makes this plant one of the best succulents for full sun.
+Campfire Crassula is a perennial succulent with propeller-like, fleshy leaves which start off light-green and become a bright reddish color in bright light.
+This plant is among succulents for full sun conditions.

 9. Sunglow Plant (Crassula coccinea)